Makeademic/11tyTailwindDatabase/db_fields_reference.md

 - true
 - false

-## isTapDanceEnabled (bool)
+## hasRubrication (bool)

-Indicates whether tap dance is enabled and used in the database.
+Indicates whether or not it has rubrication

 ### Possible Values